Russia says it took Soledar, Ukraine denies its capture

-KYIV, Ukraine (AP) — Russia claimed Friday that its forces captured a fiercely contested salt mining town, in what would mark a rare victory for the Kremlin after a series of setbacks in its invasion of Ukraine.
+KYIV, Ukraine (AP) — Russia claimed Friday that its forces captured a fiercely contested salt mining town, in what would mark a rare victory for the Kremlin after a series of setbacks in its war in Ukraine.
 Ukrainian authorities said the fight for Soledar continued.

+Moscow has painted the battles for the town and nearby Bakhmut as key to capturing the entire eastern region of the Donbas — and also as a way to grind down the best Ukrainian forces and prevent them from launching counterattacks elsewhere.
+But that cuts both ways, and Ukraine has said that its fierce defense of the eastern strongholds has helped tie up Russian forces.

+Since it invasion of Ukraine on Feb.
+24, Moscow has prioritized taking full control of the Donbas — a region made up of the Donetsk and Luhansk provinces where it has backed a separatist insurgency since 2014.
+Russia has seized most of Luhansk, but about half of Donetsk remains under Ukraine’s control.

-There have repeatedly been conflicting reports over who controls the town, the site of a monthslong bloody battle in the grinding fight for Ukraine's eastern regions.
+There have repeatedly been conflicting reports over who controls Soledar, where a bloody battle has raged for months.
 The Associated Press could not independently confirm either side's claim.

-Soledar is located in Ukraine's Donetsk province, one of four that Moscow illegally annexed in September.
-From the outset, Moscow identified Donetsk and neighboring Luhansk province as priorities, and in September declared them part of Russia along with two other regions.

 “The liberation of the town of Soledar was completed in the evening of Jan.
 12,” Lt.
 Gen. Igor Konashenkov, the Russian Defense Ministry’s spokesman, said, adding that the development was “important for the continuation of offensive operations in the Donetsk region.”